iknowjason/PurpleCloud/README.md

 # About JuliaRT
 Pentest Cyber Range for a small Active Directory Domain.
 Automated templates for building your own Pentest/Red Team/Cyber Range in the Azure cloud!
-JuliaRT is a small Active Directory enteprise deployment automated with Terraform / Ansible Playbook templates to be deployed in Azure.
+JuliaRT is a small Active Directory enterprise deployment automated with Terraform / Ansible Playbook templates to be deployed in Azure.
 # Quick Fun Facts:
 * Deploys one (1) Windows 2019 Domain Controller and three (3) Windows 10 Pro Endpoints
 * Automatically joins the three Windows 10 computers to the AD Domain